Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Introduction

-Consider the Boolean lattice which is the poset made of all subsets of an $n$-element set, ordered under containment.
-The Hasse diagram of this poset can be identified as the 1-skeleton of an $n$-dimensional unit cube $[0,1]^n$.
-A simple computation yields that $K_H$ is isomorphic (as a simplicial complex) to the geometric realization of this poset, which corresponds to a simplicial subdivision of $[0,1]^n$ into orthoschemes.
-We endow the unit cube with $\ell^\infty$-metric, which gives a metric on $K_H$, and pulls back to a piecewise $\ell^\infty$ metric on $\widetilde K_H$.
-The following is the main point, and follows from Proposition~\ref{prop:An Helly}.

-\begin{prop} Each component of $\widetilde K_H$ with this metric is an injective metric space. \end{prop} We conjecture that each component of $\widetilde K_H$ is CAT$(0)$ if we put the $\ell^2$-metric on $K_H$, however, this seems much harder to show.
-This proposition is good enough for the purpose of gaining control on minimal filling of cycles of any length in the 2-skeleton of $\widetilde K_H$; namely, by a simple procedure (see \cite{haettel2021lattices}, also \cite{chepoi2000graphs,weaklymodular}), one can produce a Helly graph out of $\widetilde K_H$ which is closely related to the 1-skeleton of $\widetilde K_H$, and control of filling cycles in Helly graphs was obtained in \cite{weaklymodular}.

-Note that the subcomplex $\widetilde K_H$ depends on the choice of $H$.
-Different choices of $H$ give a family of subcomplexes that cover $\Delta_S$.
-If we want to understand the minimal filling of a 6-cycle in $\Delta_S$ and this 6-cycle happens to be inside one of these subcomplexes, then we are more or less done.
-However, this is not the case for all 6-cycles, and actually, we do not have a complete understanding of the minimal filling of all 6-cycles in $\Delta_S$.
-However, for certain types of 6-cycles, we do have an extra argument if they are not contained in one of these subcomplexes, and we will come back to this point in a later part of the discussion.
+A geodesic metric space is \emph{injective} if whenever a collection of closed metric balls in the space have pairwise non-empty intersection, then their common intersection is non-empty.
+This is a form of non-positive curvature \cite{lang2013injective}.

+\begin{prop}(=Proposition~\ref{prop:An Helly}) Suppose $A_S$ is of type $A_n$.
+Then for each wall $H$ of $\mathfrak C_S$, each component of $\pi^{-1}(K_H)$ admits a piecewise $\ell^\infty$ injective metric that is invariant under the action of the associated $\overline{PA}_S$-section. \end{prop}

-From a topological viewpoint, the complex $\widetilde K_H$ arises naturally from the deconing of the associated $A_n$-type arrangement of hyperplanes.
-When $\Delta_S$ is 2-dimensional, the complex $\widetilde K_H$ was considered by Falk in \cite{falk1995k} for a different purpose, with a different metric.
-Though the description of the complex in Falk's paper is different as well, it gives the same complex (see Section~\ref{subsec:deligne complex}).
-Thus, from now on, we will refer to the subcomplex $\widetilde K_H$ of $\Delta_S$ as the \emph{Falk subcomplex} associated with $H$.
+From a topological viewpoint, a component of $\pi^{-1}(K_H)$ arises naturally from the deconing of the associated $A_n$-type arrangement of hyperplanes.
+When $\Delta_S$ is 2-dimensional, the component was considered by Falk in \cite{falk1995k} for a different purpose, with a different metric.
+Though the description of the complex in Falk's paper is different as well, it gives the same complex (see Section~\ref{subsec:deligne complex} for more details).
+Thus, from now on, we will refer to components of $\pi^{-1}(K_H)$ as \emph{Falk subcomplexes} of $\Delta_S$ associated with $H$.

-We also record a curious consequence related to the conjecture of Charney and Davis that the spherical Deligne complex is CAT$(1)$ with a natural piecewise spherical metric.
-While our intention was to circumvent this conjecture, we do manage to prove that in the $A_n$ case, suitable subcomplexes of the spherical Deligne complex are CAT$(1)$.